faker-ruby/faker/CONTRIBUTING.md

 5. Make the test pass.
 Always use `sample`, `shuffle`, and `rand` from the Base class (just like the rest of the code) rather than `Array#sample`, `Array#shuffle` and `Kernel#rand` to preserve the deterministic feature.

 6. We care about code coverage and use `SimpleCov` to analyze the code and generate test coverage reports.
-It's possible to check the test coverage by running  `bundle exec rake coverage_report`.
-Please make sure to not decrease our `current % covered`.
+It's possible to check the test coverage by running  `open coverage/index.html`.
+Please make sure to not decrease our `current % covered` and add appropriate test cases when necessary.

 7. When adding a new class, add a new yaml file to `lib/locales/en` rather than adding translations to `lib/locales/en.yml`.
 For example, if you add Faker::MyThing, put your translations in `lib/locales/en/my_thing.yml`.
 See [the locale README](./lib/locales/en/README.md) for more info.